amirardalan/amirardalan.com/README.md

 If you'd like to contribute to this project or use Prettier with your fork, download the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#review-details).

 1. After installing the extension, open the extensions panel in VSCode, find Prettier - Code Formatter, click on the gear icon, and select `Extension Settings`.
-2. Inside of the Prettier Extension Settings, locate `Prettier: Config Path` and ensure it is set to `.prettierrc`.
+2. Inside of the Prettier Extension Settings, locate `Prettier: Config Path` and ensure it is set to `.prettierrc.json`.

 ### Start the Development Server